bambrow/programming-notebook/README.md

-# Computer Science Notebook
+# Programming Notebook

-This repository collects the notes and codes for several computer science topics.
+This repository collects the notes and codes for several programming topics.